liaochen1988/EchinocandinHeteroresistance/README.md

 All code has been tested using Python 3.8.5 on macOS Ventura 13.6.6.

-For further instructions, please refer to the README file in each specific folder (if available).
+For further instructions, please refer to the README file within each specific folder (if available) and comments in Juptyer notebook.